 What difference can a penny make?

 What difference can a penny make?
 A great deal, if those pennies are collected for upgrading school facilities for children in grades K-12 in Floyd County.
-As we enter our fifth ESPLOST, we can look back at tremendous progress for our children.
+As we are in the process of our fifth ESPLOST, we can look back at tremendous progress for our children.
 Floyd County Schools has completed all major projects promised in ESPLOST I, ESPLOST II, ESPLOST III, and ESPLOST IV referendums and completed them with the funds available from the penny tax.
 The largest project in ESPLOST IV was the construction of a new Coosa High School.
-In the upcoming ESPLOST V, a modernization of Armuchee High School and a new Pepperell Middle are the two main projects.
+In ESPLOST V, upgrades to Armuchee High School and a new Pepperell Middle are the two main projects.

 Your pennies in the ESPLOST programs have allowed the school system to bring our classrooms into the 21st century.